Learn the Benefits of Using SMAs to Customize Your Portfolio

 2. Alignment of Your Investments with Your Personal Convictions

-As mentioned in the fossil fuels example mentioned above, utilizing Separately Managed Accounts to own individual stocks and ETFs means you can choose to own companies in industries or sectors that fit your values.
+As mentioned in the environmental controversies example mentioned above, utilizing Separately Managed Accounts to own individual stocks and ETFs means you can choose to own companies in industries or sectors that fit your values.
 And, conversely, you can eliminate owning shares of companies that do not align with your convictions.

 SEE ALSO: Recognizing Gains at the 0% Tax Bracket